 When introducing exercise into your daily routine, it is important to ensure your body stays hydrated.
 Include 2 to 3 L of water daily to replace the water your body loses during exercise.
 Many of my clients actually don’t feel thirsty, so this may be something you have to consciously work on.
 By having enough fluid – you can keep food moving through your gut and prevent constipation, which is especially important for those of use with IBS 😉

 Water is the best source of fluid for all!
 Many fruit juices and sport drinks can trigger symptoms for people with digestive issues due to the high amounts of sugar and sweetener they contain.
 Caffeinated and alcoholic beverages are also triggers for many of my IBS clients so avoid these if possible.
 To spice up your plain water add fresh ginger, slices of lemon, lime, or orange, frozen berries, mint leaves, or a combination!
 Adding these natural enhancers will provide flavour to your water, without causing digestive distress!
-OR try our recipe for a tropical green juice smoothie!
+You could also try this yummy recipe for tea sangria.

 When you’re suffering from digestive discomfort, exercise might be the last thing you feel like doing.
 Think about how it can actually help to relieve your symptoms by improving the health of your gut and relieving stress.
-If you were formerly active, but had a bad experience or perhaps you’re intimidated by exercise because you’re not sure how your body will react.
-We sincerely hope these recommendations will help you feel encouraged and confident to give it a try!
-Find activities that you enjoy and contact us to set up an appointment if you need more coaching to help you improve your symptoms and add exercise into your routine.
+If you were formerly active, but had a bad experience or perhaps you’re intimidated by exercise because you’re not sure how your body will react, we sincerely hope these recommendations will help you feel encouraged and confident to give it a try!
+Find activities that you enjoy to help you improve your symptoms and add exercise into your routine.
 We’re here for you!